Hank Aaron: Negro and minor leagues

 On November 20, 1951, baseball scout Ed Scott signed Aaron to a contract on behalf of the Indianapolis Clowns of the Negro American League, where he played for three months.

-He started play as a 6 ft, 180 lb shortstop, and earned $200 per month.
+Aaron started play as a 6 ft, 180 lb shortstop, and earned $200 per month.
 As a result of his standout play with the Indianapolis Clowns, Aaron received two offers from MLB teams via telegram, one from the New York Giants and the other from the Boston Braves.
 Years later, Aaron remembered:

 I had the Giants' contract in my hand.
 But the Braves offered fifty dollars a month more.
 That's the only thing that kept Willie Mays and me from being teammates — fifty dollars.

 While with the Clowns he experienced racism.
 Of a time his team was in Washington, D.C.
 Aaron recalled:

 We had breakfast while we were waiting for the rain to stop, and I can still envision sitting with the Clowns in a restaurant behind Griffith Stadium and hearing them break all the plates in the kitchen after we finished eating.
 What a horrible sound.
 Even as a kid, the irony of it hit me: here we were in the capital in the land of freedom and equality, and they had to destroy the plates that had touched the forks that had been in the mouths of Black men.
 If dogs had eaten off those plates, they'd have washed them.

 The Howe Sports Bureau credits Aaron with a .366 batting average in 26 official Negro league games, with five home runs, 33 runs batted in (RBIs), 41 hits, and nine stolen bases.

 The Braves purchased Aaron's contract from the Clowns for $10,000, which GM John Quinn thought was a steal, as he stated that he felt that Aaron was a $100,000 property.
 On June 12, 1952, Aaron signed with Braves' scout Dewey Griggs.
 During this time, he picked up the nickname "pork chops" because it "was the only thing I knew to order off the menu".
 A teammate later said, "the man ate pork chops three meals a day, two for breakfast".

 The Braves assigned Aaron to the Eau Claire Bears, the Braves' Northern League Class-C farm team.
 The 1952 season proved to be very beneficial for Aaron.
 Playing in the infield, Aaron continued to develop as a ballplayer and made the Northern League's All-Star team.
 He broke his habit of hitting cross-handed and adopted the standard hitting technique.
-By the end of the season, he had performed so well that the league made him the unanimous choice for Rookie of the Year.
-Although he appeared in just 87 games, he scored 89 runs, had 116 hits, nine home runs, and 61 RBI.
-In addition, Aaron hit for a .336 batting average.
-During his minor league experience, he was very homesick and faced constant racism, but his brother, Herbert Jr., told him not to give up the opportunity.
+By the end of the season, Aaron had performed so well that the league made him the unanimous choice for Rookie of the Year.
+Although Aaron appeared in just 87 games, he scored 89 runs, had 116 hits, nine home runs, and 61 RBI.
+Aaron also hit for a .336 batting average.
+During his minor league experience, Aaron was very homesick and faced constant racism, but his brother, Herbert Jr., told Aaron not to give up the opportunity.